ocaml/flexdll/README.md

 In the example above, the `plug1.obj` object refers to a symbol `api`.
-When this object is turned into a DLL, FlexDLL produce a new temporary object file derived from `plug1.obj` without the relocation that mention `api`.
+When this object is turned into a DLL, FlexDLL produce a new temporary object file derived from `plug1.obj` without the relocation that mentions `api`.
 Instead, it adds an “import table”, which is just a piece of data that tells the FlexDLL support library which address has to be patched with the value of a symbol called `api` to be found somewhere else.
 You can see the list of such imported symbols by adding